 Netflix’s Head of HR did not only view the role as a means of promoting culture top-down, but she “held everyone, including senior leadership, accountable” to the culture they were meant to be upholding.
 Summarising her work, Marc Randolph says, “She knew how to do something rare: scale up culture.”

-HR can act as a gatekeeper for culture.
+HR can act as a curator for culture.
 This means evaluating processes, hiring those who carry and support the culture, working to retain those who uphold it.
 It means changing the way that employees are rewarded and how senior leaders, managers and even interns interact.
-HR need to create structures that make clear to employees what is expected of them, while ensuring that executives don’t inadvertently undermine the process by introducing ways of working that don’t fit the culture.
+HR needs to create structures that make clear to employees what is expected of them, while ensuring that executives don’t inadvertently undermine the process by introducing ways of working that don’t fit the culture.

 Confront the uncomfortable barriers (mergers and acquisitions)